ZhangLi-CS/GCP_Optimization/README.md

 2. Testing on ImageNet: In floder `src` , run ` sh ./scripts/val/val_download.sh`

 ## Acknowledgments
-We would like to thank the team behind the [iSQRT-COV](https://github.com/jiangtaoxie/fast-MPN-COV) and [ImageNet-C & ImageNet-P](https://github.com/hendrycks/robustness)for providing a nice code, and our code is based on it.
+We would like to thank the team behind the [iSQRT-COV](https://github.com/jiangtaoxie/fast-MPN-COV), [ImageNet-C & ImageNet-P](https://github.com/hendrycks/robustness) and [mmdetection](https://github.com/open-mmlab/mmdetection) for providing a nice code, and our code is based on it.

 ## Contact
 If you have any questions or suggestions, please feel free to contact us: qlwang@tju.edu.cn; li_zhang@tju.edu.cn.